 Deliverr has a flat-fee based fulfillment pricing model that varies based on the # of units, dimensions, and weight of your product.
 The fees included in their fulfillment costs are receiving, pick & pack, packaging, and shipping fees.
 While it is nice to have fees simplified into 1 number for fulfillment, this may be more beneficial for some clients than others.
 Pricing will vary based on the dimensions, weight and characteristics of your product.
-You can use their price calculator to determine the rate for your product.
-Deliverr also allows for custom quotes for clients selling over 1,000 orders per month.
+You can use their price calculator to determine the rate for common products.

 Deliverr 2-Day Shipping

 Deliverr offers 2-day shipping options that allow customers to have badges on certain selling platforms which are meant to improve conversion rates.
 This is meant to work similar to Amazon Prime’s service.
-However, 2-day shipping is not guaranteed like Amazon Prime.
+However, 2-day shipping is not guaranteed like Amazon Prime so you are at risk of disappointing customers if you promise 2-day shipping.

 "Does Deliverr guarantee delivery SLAs?
 No. Deliverr does not generally provide any guarantees or remedies towards shipments that miss SLAs.
 We make our best efforts to meet the delivery SLAs and continually strive to improve upon them."